mirjSolution/Continuous-Integration-Pipeline-Setup-of-Java-Application-Project-/README.md

-# 🚀 CI/CD Pipeline Setup of Java Application Project on AWS EC2 with Jenkins, Docker, Maven and SonarQube
+# 🚀 CI/CD Pipeline Setup of Java Application Project on AWS EC2 with Jenkins, Docker, Maven, Trivy and SonarQube

 Welcome to the **CI/CD Pipeline Lab**!
-This project demonstrates how to set up a continuous integration pipeline of a java application using **Jenkins**, **Docker**, and **SonarQube**, on an **AWS Ubuntu EC2 instance**.
+This project demonstrates how to set up a continuous integration pipeline of a java application using **Jenkins**, **Docker**, **Trivy** and **SonarQube**, on an **AWS Ubuntu EC2 instance**.
 Follow these steps carefully to get your CI/CD environment up and running.

 ---